vladcc/but-how-do-it-know/README.txt

 ---------------------------------------------------------------

 2. jcpasm - the assembler.
 Compiles the assembly instructions to binary.
 Runs the preprocessor first, if available.
-Note: jcpasm, preproc, and lang should be in the same directory.
+Note: jcpasm, preproc, and lang should be in the same directory. jcpasm and lang are not case sensitive.
+All source code is transformed to uppercase and displayed as such in the error messages.

 Instruction set: